mtslks-zz/node-meme-scraper/README.md

 ## Dependencies

----

-// this will have a list of libraries used for this project

 - Cheerio
 - Node-Fetch

 ## Usage

----

 `node scraper.js` will start the scraping process.
 If the application succeeds, it will confirm this with a message saying **"Scraping successfully completed - 10 images saved in ./memes."**